 The earthquake caused major damage to the city of Port-au-Prince, Jacmel, and other settlements in the region.
 Notable landmark buildings were significantly damaged or destroyed, including the Presidential Palace, the National Assembly building, the Port-au-Prince Cathedral, and the main jail.
 The Ensemble Scolaire Pere Basile Moreau Secondary School was completely destroyed.
 Every year since 2010 Neltjeberg Bay Enterprises has held the Virgin Island Billfish Tournament for Haiti.
 Proceeds from the tournament assisted with the rebuilding of the school and its infrastructure.
 The last tournament was the 7th Virgin Island Billfish Tournament for Haiti.
 The tournament was held on July 31 - August 1, 2017.
 This was the seventh year Neltjeberg Bay Enterprises and its partners have held this tournament to benefit the school.

 Neltjeberg Bay Enterprises in conjunction with Caribbean Rose and the Virgin Islands Department of Education, established the MVP to teach sports fishing skills to high school students on the island of St. Thomas, USVI.
 Captain Eddie Morrison, along with mate Travis Morrison, work with up to four (4) students each semester.
-Several students to date have received hands-on knowledge and certificates for their participation and completion in the course.
+Several students to date have received hands-on knowledge and certificates for their participation and completion of the course.
 Interested high school students, on the island of St. Thomas, can contact their Guidance counselor about the program.
 For more information, contact Captain Eddie Morrison at 340-998-3446.